Research Ethics Colloquium

 The event is open to those both within and outside of the University of Oxford with an interest in research ethics within academia and can be attended either in person at Rewley House in central Oxford or online.

-To find out more about the event please see the information below:
+To find out more about the event, and how to register your interest in attending the 2026 colloquium, please see the information below:

 Who is the colloquium for?

-Following the success of its inaugural research ethics colloquium in 2024, the Department is opening the 2025 colloquium to both internal (Oxford University staff and students) and external (those not affiliated with Oxford University) delegates.
+Following the success of its inaugural research ethics colloquium in 2024, the Department opened the 2025 colloquium to both internal (Oxford University staff and students) and external (those not affiliated with Oxford University) delegates.
+This includes postgraduate students and higher education administrators, academics and other staff members.

 Please note that the colloqium is not aimed at undergraduate students.